jannicz/ng-svg-icon-sprite/README.md

 ## Local development vs. npm package

-For users that would like to clone/fork this repository: this repo contains all development files for the ng-icon-sprite package while the [npm library](https://www.npmjs.com/package/ng-svg-icon-sprite) only includes the TypeScript package in Angular package format.
-The latter can be generated into a dist folder using [ng-packagr](https://www.npmjs.com/package/ng-packagr) by running `ng-packagr -p ng-package.json`
+For users that would like to clone/fork this repository: this repo contains all development files for the ng-icon-sprite package while the [npm library](https://www.npmjs.com/package/ng-svg-icon-sprite) only includes the generated TypeScript package in Angular package format.
+The latter was generated using [ng-packagr](https://www.npmjs.com/package/ng-packagr) by running `ng-packagr -p ng-package.json`

 ## Author & License